12 Wonderful National Parks Sites in North Carolina

 The iconic Cape Lookout Lighthouse draws many people here, as do all the fishing and camping opportunities that await.
 This national parks unit also includes Shackleford Banks, where you’ll find some of North Carolina’s wild ponies.

-All of this is within a boat ride from Beaufort, Harkers Island, and other coastal spots.
+This is within a boat ride from Harkers Island, and we highly recommend a visit.

 Read More: 100+ Awesome Places to Visit in Eastern North Carolina